stopped more frequently than the older woman, which made me feel super lame.

 As soon as we got to the entrance of the cave, a torrential downpour (common in Utah summers, unless we're in a drought) began.
 I felt bad for everyone on the trail getting soaked.
 We started our cave tour and saw some pretty cool stalactites- well, as cool as stalactites can be.

 So these pictures all may look the same, but they're not.
 They're just an array of a few of the things you'll see in Timp cave.
 Picture number 5 is a giant stalactite referred to as "The Heart of Timp," and it weighs over 400 lbs.
 Picture 7 (the last cave picture) is called "Caramel Falls," which upon hearing that, made me really hungry for something caramel.
-Also, it was as if it were an abandoned Willy Wonka cave factory.
+Also, it was as

 The heart of Timp -->